Addressing questions regarding Pre-Health during the Pandemic

-The Career Center is operating virtually.
-Student services, including counseling appointments, are available between the hours of 9:00 am and 5:00 pm (email, video and teleconference).
+The Career Center is currently operating virtually and will return in person on August 9, 2021.
+Until Aug 9th, student services, including counseling appointments, are available between the hours of 9:00 am and 5:00 pm (email, Phone, and Zoom).
 Handshake is the primary portal for students and employers.
 Pre-Health students can send messages regarding questions or issues to firstname.lastname@example.org or directly to their counselor's email.

 For updates and answers to your questions please check these sites: